Measurement in quantum mechanics: From uncertainty to no-hidden-variables

 The existence of the uncertainty principle naturally raises the question of whether quantum mechanics can be understood as an approximation to a more exact theory.
 Do there exist "hidden variables", more fundamental than the quantities addressed in quantum theory itself, knowledge of which would allow more exact predictions than quantum theory can provide?
 A collection of results, most significantly Bell's theorem, have demonstrated that broad classes of such hidden-variable theories are in fact incompatible with quantum physics.

 John Stewart Bell published the theorem now known by his name in 1964, investigating more deeply a thought experiment originally proposed in 1935 by Einstein, Boris Podolsky and Nathan Rosen.
 According to Bell's theorem, if nature actually operates in accord with any theory of local hidden variables, then the results of a Bell test will be constrained in a particular, quantifiable way.
 If a Bell test is performed in a laboratory and the results are not thus constrained, then they are inconsistent with the hypothesis that local hidden variables exist.
-Such results would support the position that there is no way to explain the phenomena of quantum mechanics in terms of a more fundamental description of nature that is more in line with the rules of classical physics.
-Many types of Bell test have been performed in physics laboratories, often with the goal of ameliorating problems of experimental design or set-up that could in principle affect the validity of the findings of earlier Bell tests.
+Many types of Bell test have been performed, often with the goal of ameliorating problems of experimental design or set-up that could in principle affect the validity of the findings of earlier Bell tests.
 This is known as "closing loopholes in Bell tests".
 To date, Bell tests have found that the hypothesis of local hidden variables is inconsistent with the way that physical systems behave.
+Experiments closing the main loopholes simultaneously were reported in 2015, and Alain Aspect, John Clauser and Anton Zeilinger received the 2022 Nobel Prize in Physics for experiments with entangled photons.